 The 30 credits of coursework are subject to the following requirements:

-- 500 level courses.
-A minimum of 24 credits of graduate level course (numbered 5XX) courses must be completed, of which at least 12 credits must be in Civil Engineering or relevant fields as approved by the research supervisor.
+- Graduate level courses.
+A minimum of 24 credits of graduate level courses must be completed in Civil Engineering or relevant fields as approved by the research supervisor.

 - CIVL 597.
 All students are required to register once in the appropriate section of CIVL 597 Graduate Seminar (1 credit, Pass/Fail mark); however, they are encouraged to attend the seminar series (without subsequent registration) throughout their time in the program.